learn-co-curriculum/node-overview/README.md

 Node is different, because it has this concept called full stack, isomorphic or universal JavaScript.
 I prefer term full-stack JavaScript.
 No matter how you call it, the idea is that you can re-use files, libraries and modules between server and browser seamlessly.
 This is possible because Node runs on a language similar (but not not 100% identical) to your good old friend—browser JavaScript.

 Having one language on the browser and server (and the database if you want!) is huge, because we can re-use code.
 Also, web developers amassed boatloads of great utilities, tools, and the best practices for browser JavaScript, because JS has been around for 21 years now (as of Jan 2016).
 Most of them are ready-to-go in Node environment with very minor modifications, e.g., using [Browserify](http://browserify.org).
 We also have a lot of great tutorials, books, blogs, and screencasts on JS.
 In addition, there's a standard which improves JavaScript language (ES6, ES7, etc.).
-All it puts Node in a unique position.
-Honestly, I doubt any other programming language or  platform can compete with Node in a near future, because of this unique position to have language to rule 'em all!
+All of this puts Node in a unique position.
+Honestly, its any other programming language or  platform can compete with Node in a near future, because of this unique position to have language to rule 'em all!

 ## Node History